 Despite how serious an issue decompression sickness is, thankfully preventing it is straightforward.
 As we mentioned, issues with the bends arise when divers are ascending too quickly.
 Therefore, to prevent the bends, divers must limit their ascent rate and occasionally perform decompression stops as recommended by their dive computer.
 Doing so limits the amount of bubbles released at any point to a manageable, safe level.

-Decompression steps are when divers should completely halt their ascent for a period of time.
+Decompression stops are when divers should completely halt their ascent for a period of time.
 This gives the body time to adjust to that particular depth and for sufficient gases to be released from the body before proceeding upwards.

 In the past, deco stops were manually measured and calculated by divers both before and during a diving session.
 Nowadays, dive computers take out much of the grunt work and limit human errors by doing all of it for you.
 Dive computers use complex algorithms to determine the body’s uptake and release of inert gases as the pressure changes.

 Divers can decrease their deco stop time by using breathing mixtures that contain less inert gas so that they can ascend faster.
+Divers may also limit how deep they dive so that they do not need to perform any deco stops.

 Divers Most Susceptible to the Bends